José Mauri: Parma

 On 11 April 2015, he scored the only goal in a 1–0 win against Juventus, with his team in last position and the opponents leading the league.
 He described it as "the happiest day of my life".

-Milan
+AC Milan

-At the start of the 2015–16 season, Mauri joined Milan on a four-year deal on a free transfer.
+At the start of the 2015–16 season, Mauri joined AC Milan on a four-year deal on a free transfer.
 However, Milan also paid €4 million to unknown parties.
 Mauri made his first full debut on 1 December, playing 99 minutes of a Coppa Italia game against Crotone, with Milan winning 3–1 after extra time.
 He made his Serie A debut for Milan against Chievo Verona on 13 March 2016, playing the last five minutes of the 0–0 away draw.

 Empoli

 On 30 August 2016, he was loaned out to Serie A club Empoli for the season.

 Talleres

 On 27 September 2019, he moved to Argentine Primera División side Talleres de Córdoba.